INTO-CPS-Association/DTaaS-examples/digital_twins/mass-spring-damper-monitor/README.md

 mass $m_1$.
 By coupling these simulators, the evolution of the position of the two masses is computed.

-Additionally, a monitor in inserted in the simulation to checks at runtime whether the displacement of the two stays below a maximum threshold.
+Additionally, a monitor is inserted in the simulation to checks at runtime whether the displacement of the two masses stays below a maximum threshold.

 ![Mass Spring Damper Structure](dt-structure.png)